Sosa’s bat, O’Neill’s glove lift Cardinals over Dodgers 3-2

 LOS ANGELES (AP) — Edmundo Sosa hit a tiebreaking single in the ninth inning, Tyler O’Neill made a running catch for the final out and the St. Louis Cardinals defeated the Los Angeles Dodgers 3-2 Tuesday night.

-It was a rewarding victory for the Cardinals, who found out before the game that John Flaherty, their ace right-hander, will be sidelined for a while due to what manager Mike Shildt termed a “significant” oblique injury.
+It was a rewarding victory for the Cardinals, who found out before the game that Jack Flaherty, their ace right-hander, will be sidelined for a while due to what manager Mike Shildt termed a “significant” oblique injury.

 “Nobody hung their heads.
 We found a way to get it done.
 Grit is a high compliment for this team,” Shildt said.